ChaseElander/ENGL460-Project/Scenes.md

 You realize you've paused while looking at a book you've picked up from off the shelf and are staring at the back of the 2 men's heads.
 You quietly replace the book and dash out of the room without a sound.
 Do you go to the [[main room]] to tell your date or to the [[bathroom->bathroom]] to privately collect your thoughts and maybe even relieve your bladder?

+## Small Office (not detailed)

+"Just fire the man!" you overhear as you enter the room, finding two men ending what seems like a jolly discussion.

+You stare at the back of the 2 men's heads as they laugh together before deciding to step out into the [[Main room->main room]] to join the rest of the party.

 ## Coat Room

 You enter the room and are impressed by the quality of coats that are hanging about.
 Real Mink fur, fox, rabbit and others.